This Is Facebook's News Survey

 - Not at all

-A Facebook spokesperson confirmed this is the only version of the survey company is using, and that Facebook wrote the questions itself.
+A Facebook spokesperson confirmed this as the only version of the survey in use.
+They also confirmed that the questions were prepared by the company itself and not by an outside party.

+Facebook is overhauling its News Feed amid ongoing criticism of its platform, which has come under fire for enabling foreign manipulation of US elections, giving rise to fake news, and making people feel bad.
+This latest effort to mitigate such concerns — by determining whether or not a publication is trustworthy via a survey — has also been met with harsh questions.
+Top among them is whether it's wise for Facebook to entrust decisions about news trustworthiness to a user base that has already widely spread fake news and Kremlin-linked propaganda intended to disrupt a US presidential election.

 In a Facebook post last week, Facebook CEO Mark Zuckerberg explained how the survey data would be used: